 Not a Drain, but Water from the Source

 So then, where is the beauty and strength in submission?
 It starts with celebrating who we are in Christ and the gifts, talents, and intellect God designed in us.
 Whether male or female, what God has given we can use to His glory or to our detriment.
-Despite what society says, submission isn't a sink-drain that funnels out and removes a women's gifting or brain.
+Despite what society says, submission isn't a sink-drain that funnels out and removes a woman's gifting or brain.

-Looking from a women’s angle, submission and leadership in marriage are like a lake, a canal lock system, and a river.
+Looking from a woman’s angle, submission and leadership in marriage are like a lake, a canal lock system, and a river.
 A lock works to regulate and balance the flow of water so that the lake (main body-of-water) is maintained at optimal levels while also nourishing and adjusting to the needs for water flow down river.

-In this model, I use all that God created me to be and do in both my home (the lake) as well as in my work and ministry down river to all and in all the unique and amazing ways that life and opportunity presents itself.
+In this model, I use all that God created me to be and do in both my home (the lake) as well as in my work and ministry down river to all and in all the unique and amazing ways that life and opportunity present itself.
 My beloved has the challenging task of leading me, of looking at the big picture - the whole waterway, and he has to answer to God on how well he has leveraged and maintained both the flow of the water as well as the quality and health of the water.
 His task is not an easy one!
 Should he become slothful or selfish, he may hoard the water in the lake and it may then become stagnant and toxic.
-On the other hand, if he steps back or fully opens the lock to allow the water to flow down river however it pleases, than he is responsible for depleting the lake and starving it of food, causing it to be malnourished.
+On the other hand, if he steps back or fully opens the lock to allow the water to flow down river however it pleases, then he is responsible for depleting the lake and starving it of food, causing it to be malnourished.

 Leveraging and regulating the water isn't harsh, it should be done out of a deep knowing of the condition and resources of the water, making sure it is richly fed by the Source of water, so that the lake and what goes downstream are greatly impacted for good and for Gods' glory.